 Secure automatic authentication

-Bash in Cloud Shell securely and automatically authenticates account access for the Azure CLI 2.0.
+Cloud Shell securely and automatically authenticates account access for the Azure CLI and Azure PowerShell.

 To persist files across sessions, Cloud Shell walks you through attaching an Azure file share on first launch.